Angioplasty for Coronary Artery Disease

 An angioplasty is done using a thin, soft tube called a catheter.
 A doctor inserts the catheter into a blood vessel in the groin or wrist.
 The doctor carefully guides the catheter through blood vessels until it reaches the blocked portion of the coronary artery.

-Cardiac catheterization, also called coronary angiography, is performed first to identify any blockages.
+Cardiac catheterization, also called coronary angiography, is done first to identify any blockages.

 View the slideshow on angioplasty for coronary artery disease to see how an angioplasty is done.